patrickwzh/CLEVAM-DM/README.md

 sh scripts/run.sh
 ```

-Or if you simply want to clear the intermediate files (**including** the final output video), you can run
+If you simply want to clear the intermediate files (**including** the final output video), you can run

 ```bash
 sh scripts/clear.sh